runtimerobotics/fusion360-urdf-ros2/modeling.md

 # Introduction to Fusion 360 modeling for ROS 2

-In this document, we can see how to model a 2 wheel drive robot in Fusion 360 in-order to export into ROS 2 URDF.
+In this document, we can see how to model a 2-wheel drive robot in Fusion 360 in order to export into ROS 2 URDF.

-Here is the robot model we are going to design
+Here is the robot model we are going to design.

 <p align="center">
   <img src="img/f3d_model.png" alt="Fusion Model">
 </p>

-Here the important steps in the modeling of this robot
+Here are the important steps in the modeling of this robot

 # 1) Setting the Design plane for export

-We must follow the right-hand rule for setting the plane before starting the modeling.
-If we follow this, the exported URDF model will face the + X-axis.
+We must follow the *right-hand rule* for setting the plane before starting the modeling.

+If we follow this, the exported URDF model will face the *+X-axis*.
+This is the axis we need when we visualize robots in ROS 2.

-Here is the design plane we have to set before start the design.
+Here is the design plan we have to set before starting the design.

 <p align="center">
   <img src="img/modeling/coordinate.png" alt="Coordinate" width="50%">
 </p>

 # 2) Sketching Robot Base

-After setting the plane, we can start sketching the base of the robot.
+After setting the plane, we can start sketching the robot's base.
 After sketching the plane, we can extrude the plane to create the box.

-Select Menu, SOLID -> Create Sketch.
+Select Menu, *SOLID -> Create Sketch*.
 After pressing this option, it will ask which plane we have to draw the sketch.

-It will show different planes and choosing the exact plane we want may be confusing at first time.
-We can use Shift+ Mouse Center button to orbit the 3D view to select the same plane we have seen in the first step.
+It will show different planes, and choosing the exact plane we want may be confusing.

+We can use the *Shift+ Mouse Center button* to orbit the 3D view to select the same plane we have seen in the first step.

 <p align="center">
   <img src="img/modeling/select_plane.png" alt="select_plane" width="100%">